evertheylen/MachinesEnBerekenbaarheid/code/libs/python3/Doc/library/tempfile.rst

    underlying true file object.
 This file-like object can be used in a :keyword:`with` statement, just like a normal file.

-   The :py:data:`os.O_TMPFILE` flag is used if it is available and works (Linux-specific, require Linux kernel 3.11 or later).

-   .. versionchanged:: 3.5

-      The :py:data:`os.O_TMPFILE` flag is now used if available.

 .. function:: NamedTemporaryFile(mode='w+b', buffering=None, encoding=None, newline=None, suffix='', prefix='tmp', dir=None, delete=True)